isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-elite-dangerous-mods.markdown

 file to modify the HUD color.
 ## Conclusion
 Strictly speaking, there are no Elite: dangerous mods but there are many third-party tools if you are in the PC Master race.
-Roccat Power-Grid, TrackIR, Voice Attack, Head Tracking, and Â HUD Recolour.
+Roccat Power-Grid, TrackIR, Voice Attack, Head Tracking, and  HUD Recolour.